Jean Segura Player Props: Marlins vs. Rockies

-Jean Segura and his .325 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Miami Marlins versus the Colorado Rockies and Karl Kauffmann on May 24 at 8:40 PM ET.
+The Miami Marlins, including Jean Segura (.325 on-base percentage in past 10 games, 64 points above season-long percentage), take on starter Kyle Freeland and the Colorado Rockies at Coors Field, Thursday at 3:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Rockies.
+In his last game he had a hitless performance (0-for-4) against the Rockies.

 Jean Segura Game Info & Props vs. the Rockies